Moving On Up (M People song): Music video

-A music video was produced to promote the single and released in September 1993.
+A music video was produced to promote the single, directed by John Clayton and released in September 1993.
 It features M People performing the song in a club.
 In the beginning, Small is seen arriving the club.
 At the same time a couple also arrives.
 Small begins to sing, standing in the crowd of dancing people.
 The couple then starts arguing and the man begins to dance with another woman from the bar.
 Small then goes up to her band on the scene and continues singing, while the man's girlfriend starts yelling on him and leaves.
 He continues dancing with the woman from the bar.
-A cat appear on the bar counter, being patted by the guests, and a lizard lies by the phone.
+A cat appears on the bar counter, being patted by the guests, and a lizard lies by the phone.
 Suddenly the girlfriend shows up, throwing the content of a glass on her boyfriend and smiling at him.
 The video ends with M People continuing playing on the scene, while the people are dancing.
+"Moving On Up" was nominated for Best Clip of the Year and Best New Artist Clip of the Year, both in the category for Dance at the 1994 Billboard Music Video Awards.